kevinwong327/intro-to-git/README.txt

 - In each resulting commit file, type the new commit message, save the file, and close it.
 - Force-push the amended commits. "git push --force"

+# Save from origin to a new repo:
+Create a new repo at github.
+Clone the repo from fedorahosted to your local machine. git remote rename origin upstream git remote add origin URL_TO_GITHUB_REPO git push origin master